Extra Effort: Westby senior overcomes mother’s death, other challenges

 Moilien also has an older brother who has special needs.
 “Dad and I have more responsibilities (like) cleaning up.”

 “Darik is one of the kindest souls you will ever meet,” Marx said in an email.
-“He is always extremely polite and genuine, patient, and open-minded.
+“He is always extremely polite and genuine, patient and open-minded.
 If you would not know Darik personally, you would never know what this young man endures every day.
 His family life is far from ‘normal.’
-He lost his mother at a young age, his father (is) partially handicapped and his older brother has special needs.
-Darik tries hard to balance all of the struggles at home along with school and friends.
-Between the amazing support he receives from his father and his friend group, Darik has learned how to survive.
-He is a hard worker and always has his work done on time.
-This is what has always impressed me the most about Darik.
-He will never allow all of ‘extra’ stuff in his life pull him down but will use it as strength to rise above and conquer the challenge.”
+He lost his mother at a young age, his father (is) partially handicapped, and his older brother has special needs.

 People are also reading…